-- (a) Variability Production units shall be similar in all respects to the prototypes tested, and variability of production shall be equal to or less than the expected variability determined at prototype testing for serviceability or for strength, as appropriate. - (b) Acceptance for strength The test prototype shall be deemed to conform with the requirements for strength if it is able to sustain the strength limit state test load for at least 5 min without incurring any significant damage, such as spalling or excessive cracking.
+- (a) Variability Production units shall be similar in all respects to the prototypes tested, and variability of production shall be equal to or less than the expected variability determined at prototype. - (b) Acceptance for strength The test prototype shall be deemed to conform with the requirements for strength if it is able to sustain the strength limit state test load for at least 5 min without incurring any significant damage, such as spalling or excessive cracking.